Lauren Branning: Casting and characterisation

 Lauren Branning was introduced in 2006 by executive producer Kate Harwood.
-She and her immediate family—father Max (Jake Wood), mother Tanya (Jo Joyner) and sister Abi (Lorna Fitzgerald)—are an extension of the popular and long-running Jackson/Branning clan, who have appeared in the series since 1993.
+She and her immediate family—father Max (Jake Wood), mother Tanya Branning (Jo Joyner) and sister Abi (Lorna Fitzgerald)—are an extension of the popular and long-running Jackson/Branning clan, who have appeared in the series since 1993.
 It was announced in May 2006 that Lauren would be played by actress Madeline Duggan.
 Duggan was replaced by Jacqueline Jossa, with Duggan's final scenes airing on 23 June 2010.

 Recast

 On 9 May 2010 it was announced that Duggan had been axed from the soap by executive producer Bryan Kirkwood and that she had already filmed her exit scenes.
 Her final episode was broadcast on 23 June 2010.
 In August 2010, it was announced that the character would be returning later in the year, now played by Jacqueline Jossa.
 Of her casting in the show, Jossa said "I was so excited when I got the call to say I'd got the part in EastEnders.
 I've always been a massive fan of the show and it's a dream come true.
 The character of Lauren Branning will be really fun to play and there are some exciting things coming up".
 Kirkwood said "I'm delighted to welcome Jacqueline Jossa to Albert Square.
 Jacqueline's portrayal of Lauren has all the classic Branning qualities of toughness, cynicism and sensitivity.
 Jacqueline is set to be at the heart of Walford drama for some time to come".
 It was reported that Lauren's return would show a more grown-up side to the character, who will cause trouble but also show a softer side as she attempts to find love.

 Jossa's first appearance was on 27 September 2010.
 Jossa said that when she first got the part of Lauren, she "worried unnecessarily".
 Talking to PA, Jossa said that working with Joyner and Wood was not as scary as she thought.
 She commented: "There was less pressure than I thought there was going to be.
 When I first started I got really scared and worked up, thinking everyone's going to hate me.
 They've been there four years and then I'm coming in to be their daughter – it was a bit surreal.
 And then two weeks later I felt completely comfortable, everyone was cracking jokes and I thought, 'Oh...
 I built it up a bit!'"